jundalisay/superb/content/en/social/economics/principles/intro/chapter-03.md

-{{< img alt="People showing number cards" cap="Prices depend on the perceiver's mind, which makes it ultimately a metaphysical issue, which is an exerptise of pantrynomics as 'Economic Superphysics'" src="https://sorasystem.sirv.com/photos/prices.jpg" >}}
+{{< img alt="People showing number cards" cap="Prices depend on the perceiver's mind, which makes it ultimately a metaphysical issue, which is an exertise of Economic Superphysics" src="https://sorasystem.sirv.com/photos/prices.jpg" >}}

 We can say that value is the cause, and price is just the effect*.